NikhilMyadam/Design-Optimization-Using-Surrogate-Modeling/README.md

 ### 5.1 Optimization Problem Formulation

-The multi-objective optimization problem is solved using **Pymoo**, a multi-objective optimization framework in Python.
+The multi-objective optimization problem is solved using **Pymoo**, a multi-objective optimization framework in Python [3].

 The optimization problem is formulated through the following steps: